akashkore5/devexplained/README.md

 ## Overview

-LeetcodeSolve offers a clean, user-friendly platform to explore Leetcode problems with in-depth explanations and multi-language solutions.
+DevExplained offers a clean, user-friendly platform to explore Leetcode problems with in-depth explanations and multi-language solutions.
 Built with Next.js and styled using Tailwind CSS, it includes a shared layout for consistent navigation, custom dropdowns for filtering, and Framer Motion animations for a polished experience.
 The app supports dark mode, responsive layouts, and static site generation for performance.

 ### Tech Stack
 - **Frontend**: Next.js 14.2.15, React 18